TonichaB/Niche-Crystals/README.md

 ## Media

 - The images and video implemented throughout the website have been sourced from [Pexels](https://www.pexels.com/).
 All content used are royalty free.
-- To create my favicon icon i used a [Favicon Converter](https://favicon.io/favicon-converter/).
+- To create my favicon icon I used a [Favicon Converter](https://favicon.io/favicon-converter/).

 ## Acknowledgements